 Even though we know that it is important to have a cell phone with services, there are those that still cannot afford it.
 The Lifeline program makes it possible for these people to have access to this necessary “need”.

 For example, if you need to speak with a representative over the phone about your food stamps benefits, how will you be able to call them?
-Payphones are no extremely rare.
+Payphones are now extremely rare.
 Companies require you to call during certain business hours.
-So how will you be able to call a food stamp representative if you do not have a cell phone?
-You may be able to go to a library and send an email – or you can use your free government cell phone to send out an email or make a phone call.
+So how will you be able to call a food stamp representative if you do not have cell phone service?
+You may be able to go to a library and send an email – or you can use your free government cell phone service to send out an email or make a phone call.

 What if you are out on the road and your car breaks down?
 How will you be able to call for a tow truck or your car insurance company?
-As you can see, having a cell phone is absolutely necessary, and the Lifeline program can help you get a free government cell phone with free monthly minutes, data, and texting.
+As you can see, having cell phone service is absolutely necessary, and the Lifeline program can help you get a free government cell phone service with free monthly talk, text and Data.

-Where Do You Get a Free Government Cell Phone?
+Where Do You Get a Free Government Cell Phone Service?

-There are many providers of the free government cell phone program.
+There are many providers of the free government cell phone service program.
 How do you know which is a reputable provider?
-There are 3 main providers of the Lifeline Assistance Program: Q Link Wireless, Safelink, and Assurance Wireless.
-These 3 companies are reputable and have thousands of subscribers.
+There are three main providers of the Lifeline Assistance Program: Q Link Wireless, Safelink, and Assurance Wireless.
+These three companies are reputable and have thousands of subscribers.

-This is usually the fastest and easiest way to get a free government cell phone.
+This is usually the fastest and easiest way to get free government cell phone service.
 You simply enroll by filling out the company’s enrollment form, and then follow their steps to continue your application.

-How Do Food Stamp Recipients Apply for a Free Government Cell Phone?
+How Do Food Stamp Recipients Apply for a Free Government Cell Phone Service?
 Follow These 3 EASY Steps:

 STEP ONE: DETERMINE YOUR ELIGIBILITY FOR LIFELINE

 The criteria for Lifeline may vary a little depending on the state you live in.
 The companies approved to provide Lifeline are the ones who verify your personal information.
-They are also the ones who send out the free phones and manage your Lifeline account.
+They are also the ones who manage your Lifeline account.
 However, since Lifeline is a government-regulated program, many of the eligibility requirements are applicable regardless of the state you live in.

-There are generally two ways you can qualify for a free government cell phone: qualify by participating in a government assistance program (like food stamps), or qualify by having low income.
+There are generally two ways you can qualify for a free government cell phone service: qualify by participating in a government assistance program (like food stamps) or having low income.

 Qualify by Having Food Stamps (SNAP) or Participating in a Government Assistance Program

-If you already participate in a government assistance program such as Food Stamps (SNAP), then you are automatically eligible for a free government cell phone with free monthly minutes, data, and texting.
-If you are enrolled in a different government assistance program such as Medicaid or Supplemental Security Income (SSI), then you may already qualify for a free government cell phone.
+If you already participate in a government assistance program such as Food Stamps (SNAP), then you are automatically eligible for a free government cell phone service with free monthly talk, text and Data.
+If you are enrolled in a different government assistance program such as Medicaid or Supplemental Security Income (SSI), then you may already qualify for free government cell phone service.

 Government programs that qualify vary by state, so make sure you verify your state’s eligibilities by clicking here.
-Here are the top 7 government assistance programs that will automatically qualify you for a free government cell phone with free monthly minutes, data, and texting:
+Here are the top seven government assistance programs that will automatically qualify you for a free government cell phone service with free monthly talk, text and Data: